hapax/hapax.github.io/assets/benford.md

 \frac{1}{\Sigma_N}\sum_{i=1}^N (X_i - \mu_i).
 $$

-Then, subject to certain technical conditions (usually Lyapunov or Lindeberg, neither of which we will spell out), the sum $S_N$ approaches a normal as before,
+Then, under certain technical conditions we will discuss in a moment, the sum $S_N$ approaches a normal as before:

 $$
 S_N \to \mathcal{N}(0, 1).
 $$

-The proofs are highly technical, but we can give a heuristic flavour for them, since they proceed more or less as the proof above, up to all the technicalities.
+The proofs are highly technical, but we can once again give a heuristic flavour.
-We can define the characteristic function $S_N$ as before, and note that
+We can define the characteristic function $S_N$ as before, but since it is made from different random variables, the expansion is a bit more complicated:

 $$
 \begin{align*}